erroronline1/qualitymanagement/readme.md

 [back to top](#a-quality-management-software)

 ### thoughts and considerations
-i tried to implement a preview on search forms using datalists. while it is not a big problem to update these dynamically i ran into two major issues: the cross-browser behaviour is very different and quirky. and using this in combination with fuzzy search and 6k+ items in stock-list everything slows horribly down. it would have been nice to have but ended up in some hours wasted.
+i tried to implement a preview on search forms using datalists. while it is not a big problem to update these dynamically i ran into two major issues: the cross-browser behaviour is very different and quirky. and using this in combination with fuzzy search and 6k+ items in stock-list slows everything horribly down. it would have been nice to have but ended up in some hours wasted.

 the assistant is designed to hopefully transition seamlessly into windows 10 fluent design that is still to come to my company as time of writing. styling and icon set was selected with this intention. i don't want to collide with foreign rights and hope this will be recognized as the reverence it is intended to be. i am not a fanboy in the first place, although i like microsofts os design. i just try to make it look as native as possible to not disturb the co-workers. it is hard enough to convince them to utilize quality management as well as this tool.

 ### changes and updates
 this software is purposed to be adapted to the companies needs in an flexible way. if you find something missing you can add functions quick and easily (within technical boundaries). i do exactly this and want to keep the open source distribution updated as well. as long as i am not aware that this software is used by a third party i will push to master and will not implement any version management or branching.

-i maintain this open template as well as the official version in my company. while making changes to the program i repeatedly have to consider the individual parts. therefore all custom files are to be found within the library folder. these are seldom a subject of structural changes. most parts are quite dynamic and feed off the data files. customization might not be neccessary. if you do not change anything within the main files any update from the latest commits should work flawless.
+i maintain this open template as well as the official version in my company. while making changes to the program i repeatedly have to consider the individual parts. therefore all custom files are to be found within the library folder. these are seldom a subject of structural changes. most parts are quite dynamic and feed off the data files. customization might not be neccessary. if you do not customize anything within the main files any update from the latest commits should work flawless.

 [back to top](#a-quality-management-software)